Safeguarding Information

 Safeguarding is everyone’s business, and we take the safeguarding of our pupils very seriously.

-In school, Nicola Foulds - Head Teacher - is our Designated Safeguarding Lead.
+In school, Nicola Foulds, Head Teacher and Bonnie Cossey, SENCO - are our Designated Safeguarding Leads.

 Here you will find a range of useful guides, especially for parents, on a range of safeguarding issues.
 Our latest policy is available by clicking on the attachment at the bottom of this page.
 You can also get a copy of any of this information from the school office.